Smart cameras monitor lost passengers on transportation in Ras Al Khaimah

-The Director General of the Ras Al Khaimah Transport Authority, Engineer Ismail Al Balushi, said that the smart camera project that the authority began to implement in taxis and public transport buses in the emirate is distinguished by its ability to monitor lost passengers, as the cameras issue an alert to the control and control center in the authority’s building stating that the lost items have been found. .
+The Director General of the Ras Al Khaimah Transport Authority, Engineer Ismail Al Balushi, said that the smart camera project, which the authority began to implement in taxis and public transport buses in the emirate, is distinguished by its ability to monitor lost passengers, as the cameras issue an alert to the control and control center in the authority’s building stating that the lost items have been found. .

 He added that the project, which is gradually implemented in cooperation with the General Command of Ras Al Khaimah Police, will be tested for a period of three months, before it is officially approved.